PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/AutoHost-MultiGame.md

 5. Close all games across all systems.
 6. Start the program in the [Change Grip/Order Menu](/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md).

-> *If starting the game requires checking the internet (because it is digital on a non-primary Switch), you will need to open up `PokemonSettings.c` and change `START_GAME_REQUIRES_INTERNET` to true.*
+> *If starting the game requires checking the internet (because it is digital on a non-primary Switch), you will need to enable ["**Start Game Requires Internet**"](/Wiki/Programs/NintendoSwitch/FrameworkSettings.md#start-game-requires-internet).
->
-> *If any den has uncatchable Pokémon (like Mewtwo or Zeraora), you need to set a flag to bypass that extra prompt.
-See Uncatchable Pokémon Prompt.*

 ## Options: